 Bottom Line

-For thick-leather wallet owners, moving the CARD Spot to the outermost slot recovers most of the rated volume.
-The 105 dB rating assumes open-air conditions; real-world placement through 2-3mm of leather drops it to 70-80 dB, still usable but noticeably quieter.
+For thick-leather wallet owners, moving the CARD Spot to the outermost slot recovers more of the rated volume.
+The 105 dB rating assumes open-air conditions; leather placement makes it noticeably quieter.

 If you stay with a thick or RFID-blocking wallet, accept that Play Sound becomes a close-range tool.